Non-negative matrix factorization algorithms generally improve topic model fits: Concluding remarks

-We suggested a simple new strategy for fitting topic models by exploiting the equivalence of Poisson NMF and the multinomial topic model: first fit a Poisson NMF, then recover the corresponding topic model. {\em To our knowledge this equivalence, despite being well appreciated, has not been previously exploited to fit topic models.} This strategy worked best when Poisson NMF was optimized using a simple co-ordinate descent (CD) algorithm.
-While CD may be simple, consider that, due to the ``sum-to-one'' constraints, it is not obvious how to implement CD for the multinomial topic model.
+In this paper, we suggested a simple strategy for fitting topic models by exploiting the equivalence of Poisson NMF and the multinomial topic model: first fit a Poisson NMF, then recover the corresponding topic model.
+To our knowledge, this equivalence, despite being informally recognized early on in the development of these methods, has not been previously exploited to fit topic models.
+The greatest improvements in optimization performance were achieved when the Poisson NMF was optimized using a simple co-ordinate descent (CD) algorithm.
+While the CD algorithm may be simple, consider that, due to the ``sum-to-one'' constraints, it is not obvious how to implement CD for the multinomial topic model.